azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/Before the HOL - Big data analytics and visualization.md

    - **Would you like to use an existing Windows Server license?** No

-   - **Location**: West US or another available Azure region in your subscription (Use a different location to where you deployed ARM template: It avoids quota limit problem)
+   - **Location**: West US or another available Azure region in your subscription (Use a different location to where you deployed ARM template: It avoids any quota limits)

    ![Setting the configuration details for the Windows Server 2016 integration runtime virtual machine.](media/ir-vm-config.PNG "Providing VM configuration information prior to creating it")